Charles Townshend (British Army officer): Imperial soldier

 A keen amateur military historian who took the study of military history very seriously, Townshend had developed a set of ideas about the "principle of economy of force", the "principle of mass" and the "adoption of the Napoleonic principles by Moltke", which he believed would guarantee victory to any general who followed them.
-He was one of the few British officers who before 1914 had studied the writings of Ferdinand Foch, regarded at the time as France's premier military intellectual and via Foch, he discovered the writings of General Carl von Clausewitz.
-The British historian Hew Strachan described him:
+A military intellectual and a Francophile, he was one of the few British officers who before 1914 had studied the writings of Ferdinand Foch, regarded at the time as France's premier military intellectual and via Foch, he discovered the writings of General Carl von Clausewitz.
+The British historian Hew Strachan described him thusly:

 Townshend was a cultured man.
-He married a French wife, he was very fond of all things French, and he saw that as part of his character; in many ways therefore not a typical Army officer of the day, another reason for his being seen to be slightly out of the mainstream professionally.
-In fact, he was not a comfortable man from the point of view of others in the Mess.
+He married a French wife, he was very fond of all things French, and he saw that as part of his character.
+And in many ways therefore not a typical Army officer of the day, another reason for his being seen to be slightly out of the mainstream professionally.
+In fact, he was wasn't a comfortable man from the point of view of others in the Mess.

-Many officers found the proudly intellectual, Francophile "Alphonse" Townshend a difficult man to deal with, but the charismatic Townshend was very popular with the soldiers he commanded, both British and Indian.
-He made himself popular with his men by playing on his banjo and singing obscene, sexually explicit French songs in both French and English.
+Many officers found Francophile "Alphonse" Townshend a difficult man to deal with, but Townshend was very popular with the soldiers he commanded, both British and Indian.
+He made himself popular with his men by playing and singing obscene, sexually explicit French songs in both French and English on his banjo.